 TOTAL FOR ONLY THESE TWO MEDICATIONS SO FAR - - $ 103,400 and counting.

 I take other meds and have endured 15 MRIs, 2 DATSCans, a couple dozen CT scans, specialist visits, treatments, and so on.
 Parkinson's is not an inexpensive disease to have.
 If in the future I need Deep Brain Stimulation surgery, we're looking at $100,000 just for that.
 Its mind blowing.

 So where do we go from here?

 My new neurologist advises that in order to be able to go the distance we have to cut back.
 I need to wean my Carb/Levo down to 4-5 tabs per DAY, while he is titrating me on to a new drug COMTAN, which helps the carb/levo effectiveness last longer so I can take less of it.
 And drop one capsule of Amantadine to 3 per day.
 After a month, if this is comfortable and works, we'll wean down on the Neupro to one patch and see how I do.
 He advised me that I will NOT be able to be drug free.
 Stop trying to get off the drugs.
-Its only making the symptoms worse.
+The inconsistent supply of dopamine is only making the symptoms worsen rapidly.